fleetdm/fleet/docs/Using Fleet/Scripts.md

 If you don't use MDM features, to enable scripts, we'll deploy a fleetd agent with scripts enabled:

-1. Generate a new fleetd agent for macOS, Windows, or Linux using the `fleetctl package` command with the `--script-execution` flag.
+1. Generate a new fleetd agent for macOS, Windows, or Linux using the `fleetctl package` command with the `--enable-scripts` flag.

 2. Deploy fleetd to your hosts.
 If your hosts already have fleetd installed, you can deploy the new fleetd on-top of the old installation.